andergalvan/paper4_cnn_vit_comparison/README.md

 #### Dataset Download – VGGFace2
 To download and prepare the VGGFace2 dataset for pre-training:
-1. Download the dataset from Academic Torrents using the following link: https://academictorrents.com/download/535113b8395832f09121bc53ac85d7bc8ef6fa5b.torrent
+1. Download the dataset from Academic Torrents using this [torrent link](https://academictorrents.com/download/535113b8395832f09121bc53ac85d7bc8ef6fa5b.torrent)
 2. After downloading and extracting the torrent, you will get a folder named `/VGG-Face2/data/` containing the following four files:
    - `vggface2_train.tar.gz`
    - `vggface2_test.tar.gz`